 There are eight departments at NMBU, each consisting of at least one building dedicated to teaching and research, but some departments have several building for this purpose.

-In addition, there are 6 centres of research on campus which collaborate closely with the UMB departments.
+In addition, there are 6 centres of research on campus which collaborate closely with the NMBU departments.

 Currently NMBU has 1 bachelor and 13 master programmes taught in English.

 Learn more about our progammes: study options

 NMBU has a very international campus with approximately 16% international students representing 94 nationalities.